learnwithus/lt-craft-starter-template/README.md

 git clone https://github.com/learnwithus/lt-craft-starter-template.git my-new-website
 ```

-Complelete the setup or edit your manually update your `.env` file to match your configuration.
+Complete the setup or edit your manually update your `.env` file to match your configuration.
 To manually install craft run this command.

 ```
+composer install
-php craft install/craft
+php craft setup/welcome
 ```

 After installing craft install the vite plugin, then you can install dependencies and start vite dev server.